mc100s/reactjs.org/content/docs/thinking-in-react.md

   * The common owner component is `FilterableProductTable`.
   * It conceptually makes sense for the filter text and checked value to live in `FilterableProductTable`

 Cool, so we've decided that our state lives in `FilterableProductTable`.
-First, add an instance property `this.state = {filterText: '', inStockOnly: false}` to `FilterableProductTable`'s `constructor` to reflect the initial state of your application.
+First, add an instance property `const [state, setState] = useState({filterText:'',inStockOnly:false })` to `FilterableProductTable` to reflect the initial state of your application.
 Then, pass `filterText` and `inStockOnly` to `ProductTable` and `SearchBar` as a prop.
 Finally, use these props to filter the rows in `ProductTable` and set the values of the form fields in `SearchBar`.

 You can start seeing how your application will behave: set `filterText` to `"ball"` and refresh your app.
 You'll see that the data table is updated correctly.

 ## Step 5: Add Inverse Data Flow {#step-5-add-inverse-data-flow}

-<p data-height="600" data-theme-id="0" data-slug-hash="LzWZvb" data-default-tab="js,result" data-user="rohan10" data-embed-version="2" data-pen-title="Thinking In React: Step 5" class="codepen">See the Pen <a href="https://codepen.io/gaearon/pen/LzWZvb">Thinking In React: Step 5</a> on <a href="https://codepen.io">CodePen</a>.</p>
+<p data-height="600" data-theme-id="0" data-slug-hash="MMZwBL" data-default-tab="js,result" data-user="rohan10" data-embed-version="2" data-pen-title="Thinking In React: Step 5" class="codepen">See the Pen <a href="https://codepen.io/maxencebouret/pen/MMZwBL">Thinking In React: Step 5</a> on <a href="https://codepen.io">CodePen</a>.</p>

 So far, we've built an app that renders correctly as a function of props and state flowing down the hierarchy.
 Now it's time to support data flowing the other way: the form components deep in the hierarchy need to update the state in `FilterableProductTable`.